aosabook/500lines/contingent/contingent.markdown

 accessible by a key.
-Dicts let the programmer chose the key by which each value is indexed, instead of using automatic integer indexing like the tuple and list.
+Dicts let the programmer chose the key by which each value is indexed, instead of using automatic integer indexing as the tuple and list do.
 The lookup is backed by a hash table, which means that dict key lookup runs at the same speed whether the dict has a dozen or a million keys!